 Graduate attributes refer to qualities, characteristics and skills that can transfer to being responsible citizens (Bowden et al, 2000).
-Britain has become a more multi−cultural society and there is an aspiration that Abertay graduates will become global and active citizens therefore they should understand the concepts of tolerance, and the importance of making sound ethical decisions.
+Britain has become a more multi−cultural society and there is an aspiration that Abertay graduates will become global and active citizens therefore they should understand the concepts, and the importance of making sound ethical decisions.

 The aim is to:increase students’ awareness of the requirements/responsibilities in respect of Equality and Ethics legislation;Require the students to reflect on their responsibilities (moral/ethical) and their potential personal preconceptions when engaging with organisations and their membership.